OpenTermsArchive/docs/content/create-new-collection.en.md

 Create the snapshots repository by using the [`demo-snapshots` repository](https://github.com/OpenTermsArchive/demo-snapshots) as template:
 - Go to the [`demo-snapshots` repository](https://github.com/OpenTermsArchive/demo-snapshots)
-- Click on the "Use this template" dropdown
+- Click on the “Use this template” dropdown and select “Create a new repository”
-- Select "Create a new repository"
 - Set the repository name to `<collection_id>-snapshots`.
 - When redirected to the newly generated repository, wait a minute or two for the automatic setup to run.
 You can check the status of the `first-time-setup` GitHub action to make sure that everything ran fine.
 - Give write rights on the repo to the maintenance team.